Cashe93/ETAL_HOW_TO/docs/Digitizing Riverscapes/shapefile.md

 <img src="{{ site.baseurl }}/QGISImages/inundation.PNG" alt="inundation" style="width:75%;" />

-### Thalwegs
+### Channel Segments

-1. Create a line shapefile named thalwegs.shp
+1. Create a line shapefile named channel_segments.shp

 2. Fields:

-   type - type string

-   - primary
-   - secondary

-   length - type double
+  - **type**: string > 'primary' or 'secondary' **note: there should only be 1 primary channel with the rest being secondary channels**

+  - **length_m**: decimal > $length(geometry)

-   date - type date
+  - **date**: date > now()

-   waterbody - type string
+  - **waterbody**: string > 'waterbody_name'

-3. Digitize along the deepest part of the channels you've previously digitized, ensure snapping is enabled so that thalweg segments connect to each other
+3. Digitize along the center of the channels you've previously digitized, and ensure snapping is enabled so that each channel segment connects to each other.

 4. Calculate fields

-What is this layer?
-This layer delineates the deepest part of the channel for the whole length of the channel.
-The primary thalweg is the thalweg that runs through the main channel, secondary thalwegs run along side channels and areas where the primary thalweg may split due to structures in the stream or islands.
+<u> What is this layer? </u> This layer simply represents the number of channel segments within a site and can be an indicator of complexity.
+The primary channel is the segment that runs through the main channel, while secondary segments run along side channels and areas where the channel may split due to structures in the stream or islands.

 #### Lines of Evidence:

-Look for areas in the channel that appear darker, these are likely deeper water than the surrounding channel
+- Look for areas in the channel that appear darker, these are likely deeper water than the surrounding channel

-In systems that are dry or drying, whatever remaining water is in the channel likely follows the thalweg
+- In systems that are dry or drying, whatever remaining water is in the channel likely follows the thalweg

-The primary thalweg is the thalweg in the larger channel, if there are two channels that are similar sizes, use the channel that follows the google maps trace of the river and has a name.
+- The primary thalweg is the thalweg in the larger channel, if there are two channels that are similar sizes, use the channel that follows the google maps trace of the river and has a name.

 <img src="{{ site.baseurl }}/QGISImages/thalweg.PNG" alt="thalweg" style="width:75%;" />